ywamsendai/ywamsendaidocs/docs/students/faq.md

 ### Is food provided for me?

-Weekday breakfast, lunch, and dinner are provided at an additional cost during Training.
+Three meals a day are included in the fees.
 Meals will be prepared both by staff and students (work duties).

 ### Will food be available for people with dietary restrictions and/or allergies?